Google ADK (default)

 zil deploy | Deploy to Google Cloud Run with eval gating |

-zil.create_agent() | Python SDK — reads your manifest and identity files, returns a wired ADK agent |
+zil.create_agent() | Python SDK — reads your manifest and identity files, returns a wired agent |

 Quick start